Sudan's NCF oppose budget amendments

 The National Consensus Forces (NCF), which is part of the Forces for Freedom and Change (FFC), reject the amendments to the 2020 National Budget that were approved by the Cabinet and the Sovereign Council on Sunday.

 In a statement yesterday, it called the approval by the government “an indifference to the national, realistic, practical and feasible alternatives presented by the Economic Committee of the FFC, and an increase of the suffering of the people by re-testing the tested”.

 The NCF stated that the amendments that were approved are a complete liberalisation of prices.

 The amendments include liberalisation of the prices of petrol and diesel, and an increase in electricity tariffs which will be dependent on the amount purchased.

 The Sudanese Pound against the US Dollar will be devalued, from SDG55 (Central Bank of Khartoum rate) to SDG120.
 This is a reduction of 118 percent.
 The customs rate of the Dollar will be raised by 30 percent per month.

 According to the NCF, these amendments are “an extension of the policies and approaches of the dictatorial regime that was removed by the Sudanese revolutionaries” last year.

-The NCF is a coalition of leftist parties set up more than 10 years ago in protest against the regime of ousted President Al Bashir.
+The NCF is a coalition of progressive parties set up more than 10 years ago in protest against the regime of ousted President Omar Al Bashir.